Saturday, April 20, 2013

 "When both inside and outside work hand in hand, the result is a home that extends far beyond its actual walls."
 Sarah Susanka, Home By Design

-Small variations in wall planes extend the building into the landscape, helping unify both
+Small variations in wall planes extend a building into the landscape, helping unify both

 The idea that the inside and the exterior of a house could be unified with the building's immediate surroundings was a staple of arts-and-crafts thinking on both sides of the Atlantic.
 Design parameters were needed in order to achieve this synthesis, and in North America the popular vehicle for these turned out to be the bungalow, especially as conceived for life in sunny southern California.
 This feat took place systematically in Los Angeles, where a genial climate and sustained in-migration saw modern subdivision-style development appear on a massive scale (between 1900 and 1910, LA nearly tripled in size; between 1910 and 1920, it nearly doubled).
 Many of the new subdivision homes bought by newcomers were bungalows, a building type already in vogue as recreational housing, many designed by architects despite being marketed as housing for the middle class.
 Essentially, a bungalow is a one-storey building with the principal rooms gathered under a massive gabled roof, but artful designers sometimes clustered these internal spaces under a collection of roof forms.
 Sometimes the attic was also used for additional space, by means of a shallow dormer; often the predominant roofline, pushed well out over its walls for sheltering effect, also sported subsidiary gables projecting over important spaces like verandahs and bay windows.

-California-style bungalow in Victoria, beckoning front verandah, set relatively close to the ground
+California-style bungalow, beckoning front verandah, set relatively close to the ground

 The modern west coast version of the bungalow grew from an earlier British adaptation of a rural Bengali house for colonial administrators and officers.
 Bungalows of all eras share certain defining features, like being cottagey, sitting close to the ground and, especially when architect-designed, rambling out into the landscape with cross-gables or projections - all features conferring a marked horizontal effect in contrast to multi-storied houses.
 Bungalows also came equipped with all the amenities of their day, in order to better meet first European, and later American, expectations of domestic comfort.
 The typical California-style bungalow sported a shallow-pitched gable roof (there were no snow loads to deal with) and was set on a concrete pad placed directly on grade (or in the case of the Savage bungalow, over a low crawlspace) making the house feel as if glued to the ground.
 Another singular feature is that no matter how small the overall footprint (and they could be diminutive), the bungalow always came with a substantial verandah employed so as to give it a distinctive look (there are hints of Japanese-temple woodwork in the California idiom).
 Over time the look adopted for bungalows would become synonymous in the public mind with the very idea of 'home' itself.
 The welcoming front verandah, combined with smart-looking exterior features like wooden siding and substantial sash windows, helped evoke cozy feelings among prospective buyers.
 What these engaging small buildings did with remarkable flair was to actively beckon to their clientele - people saw them and immediately wanted to inhabit one!

-Another California-style bungalow in Victoria, timbered verandah set across the entire width of the front
+California-style bungalow, timbered verandah across the entire frontage

 The bungalow as a housing type was exported from India to a number of Britain's other colonies in the nineteenth century, including Australia and what would later become Canada's westernmost province, British Columbia.
 From British Columbia, the house type likely migrated, by unknown routes, down the west coast before being re-imagined in Los Angeles.
 Here, it turned out, bungalows were being adapted for all modern North American cities.
 From the start, they were designed to embody a vision of 'the good life', which the design of the house was to provide for its residents.
 This vision anchored itself in feelings of coziness, smartness and up-to-dateness, in a house furnished with artistic wood finishes, built-ins like window seats, and all the latest domestic contrivances.
 One idea central to the vision was that the occupants aspired to enjoy an enhanced relationship with their immediate natural surroundings, which began with the way the house was intimately connected with them.
 Architects achieved this by featuring natural materials in construction, often with some rustic touches to intensify an arts-and-crafts effect.
 This was especially true of the use of local stone, often employed for foundations and for the massive piers supporting a typically impressive front verandah.
 Rustic effects were further magnified if the stone was actually gathered onsite or brought in from nearby.
 A lot of milled old growth wood was used as well, both outside and in, reinforcing the bungalow claim to naturalness.
 The shot below reveals the use of rounded river rock for foundation, chimney and piers, along with exposed timbers and planks on the exterior.
 Notice how this architect-designed bungalow appears to ramble outwards from its core.

-1912 California bungalow with timbered, swooping porch roof set on massive stone piers of local arroyo stone
+1912 California bungalow with swooping porch roof on massive arroyo-stone piers

 Bungalows were marketed as a kind of stylized cottage in a gardened setting, an allusion their designers strove to maintain even as they crammed more and more of them onto uniformly platted streets.
 These homes came equipped with the latest in modern conveniences, which quickly included electricity and lighting, hot and cold running water, modern bathrooms and kitchens, and central heating (at least in parts of North America that needed it, which was nearly everywhere outside of southern California).
 Mechanical refrigeration wouldn't become widespread until the 1930s, but bungalow designers inventively incorporated a nifty feature known as a cooling cupboard into kitchens and pantries to help in preserving food.
 This device took advantage of something known as the 'stack effect', based on hot air's tendency to rise and, if provided with an escape in the form of a vent, its effect of pulling cooler air in behind it through a lower vent.
 These cooling cupboards were widespread in the era before refrigeration (especially on the coast), and necessary until such time as the icebox (and weekly ice delivery service) reached customers.